GA86/CTF/Romance-Dawn.md

 ## Making the changes.

 We will thus make four calls to `dd` inputing the result of appropriate `printf` calls. `printf` calls are all the same: hex representation of EASY which is `'\x49\x44\x41\x54'`.
 As for the `dd` command, we will set the block size to one
 (`bs=1`) and, as we want the whole output of `printf`, we will also set the input character length to copy to 4 (`count=4`).
-As for the position argument, we will use the above byte position, making sure to retrieve one.
+As for the position argument, we will use the above byte position, making sure to retrieve one (`seek` is the number of bytes to jump, not the initial position).

 We do not make the changes on the original file but on a copy, which we call `7uzzy_fixed.png`.